License Reciprocity VS. Mutual Recognition | Florida Real Estate

 - You must have obtained your real estate license by meeting the education and examination requirements of the other state.
 Additionally, your real estate license must be active and in good standing.
 You will also need to present a certification of current license history.

-- You must submit your electronic fingerprints to the Florida Department of Law Enforcement (FDLE) as part of the application process.
+- As part of the application process, you must have your electronic fingerprints taken by a state-approved livescan service provider.
 Note that you should disclose any and all criminal convictions in your record.
 Otherwise, the state will deny your license application.

 - You are not required to take the entire state exam.
-Florida only requires you to pass a 40-question test about the state’s real estate law.
+The state only requires you to pass a 40-question exam about Florida real estate law.
 The passing score is 75% or higher.

 How to pass the Florida law mutual recognition exam